foxsoft2005/y360c/README.md

 Before starting work, you will need to create an application with the necessary access rights in https://oauth.yandex.ru/, as well as obtain an auth token, which is necessary to access data in Yandex360.

 The token can be used in 2 ways:
-1. pass it explicitly in command using the flag `--token (-t)`
+1. by passing it explicitly in command using the flag `--token (-t)`
-2. save the token for automatic use in the application configuration file, which is located here: `%USERPROFILE%\y360c.json` (created automatically when using the command `init` - i.e. `y360c init`).
+2. by saving the token for automatic use in the application configuration file, which is located here: `%USERPROFILE%\y360c.json` (created automatically when using the command `init` - i.e. `y360c init`).

 In addition to the token, most operations require the "Organization Id" parameter, which must be used similarly to the token:
 1. can be passed explicitly in the parameters using the flag `--orgId (-o)`